matiasfrancia/roundingback/README.md

 ## Citation

 RoundingBack builds upon the core components of **RoundingSat**, a state-of-the-art solver for 0-1 Integer Linear Programs.
-If you use RoundingBack or RoundingSat in your work, please consider citing RoundingSat and RoundingBack.
+If you use RoundingBack or RoundingSat in your work, please consider citing them.

 ---